kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(ii\) The manufacturer has provided to the FAA one copy of the technical data required in the applicable performance standard through its State of Design.

-\(b\) The FAA issues the letter of TSO design approval that lists any deviation granted under §21.618.
+\(b\) The FAA issues the letter of TSO design approval that lists any deviation granted under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.618   Approval for deviation.|§21.618]].

 \[Doc.
 No. FAA-2006-25877, Amdt.
 21-92, 74 FR 53392, Oct.
 16, 2009, as amended by Amdt.
 21-92A, 75 FR 9095, Mar.
 1, 2010\]